 Held on the first and last Sunday of each month

-Baptism Preparation Meeting: 1st Thursday of the month at 7.15pm at the church.
-Parents are required to bring a copy of their own baptism certificate along to this meeting
+Baptism Preparation Meeting: 1st Thursday of the month at 7.15pm in the church (starting Mar 3rd 2022).
+No appointment necessary.
+At least one parent is required to bring a copy of their own baptism certificate along to this meeting

 Please allow 6 weeks for preparation.